 Landmannalaugar (“The Pools of the People”) is widely regarded as Iceland’s premier hiking destination.
-As its name suggests, the geothermal activity in the area means Landmannalaugar’s rivers and streams are warm and perfect for bathing, the optimum way to relax after a day trekking.
+As its name suggests, the area's geothermal activity means Landmannalaugar’s rivers and streams are warm and perfect for bathing, the optimum way to relax after a day of trekking.

-On top of that, the rhyolite mountainous area is a kaleidoscopic marvel, all oranges, greens, purples and reds, sloping elegantly like waves on a multicoloured ocean.
-These colours have long made Landmannalaugar a must-see for the world's photographers.
+On top of that, the rhyolite mountain area is a kaleidoscopic marvel, all oranges, greens, purples, and reds.
+The mountains slope elegantly like waves on a multicolored ocean.
+These colors have long made Landmannalaugar a must-see for the world's photographers.
 The Central Highlands, where Landmannalaugar rests, is only accessible in the summer months in Iceland, from late June or early July until the end of September, weather permitting.

-There are three major hikes that can be undertaken at Landmannalaugar; the first is a 2-hour jaunt that takes you from the raven-black Laugahraun lava field—on which Landmannalaugar sits at the edge—to Mount Brennisteinsalda ("Sulphur Wave").
+Three major hikes can be undertaken at Landmannalaugar; the first is a 2-hour jaunt that takes you from the raven-black Laugahraun lava field—on which Landmannalaugar sits at the edge—to Mount Brennisteinsalda ("Sulphur Wave").

-Brennisteinsalda is an 855 m volcano, its name deriving from the large sulphur spots that dot the mountain’s side.
-Due to the red of the iron, the dark blues of the volcanic ash, the green of the moss, Brennisteinsalda is considered to be the most colourful mountain in Iceland.
+Brennisteinsalda is an 855 m volcano whose name derives from the large sulfur spots that dot the mountain’s side.
+Due to the red of the iron, the dark blues of the volcanic ash, and the green of the moss, Brennisteinsalda is considered to be the most colorful mountain in Iceland.

 The second hike available is to the 940 m summit of Mount Bláhnjúkur (“Blue Peak”).
-Throughout the one hour hike, visitors won’t be able to help commenting on the dark blacks and blues of the surrounding lava flows and settled ash.
+Throughout the one-hour hike, you'll be awed by the dark blacks and blues of the surrounding lava flows and settled ash.
 The mountain sits beside Brennisteinsalda, and on a clear day, one can look out at five different glaciers from its peak, an absolute must for avid landscape photographs.

-Finally, hikers have the option of taking a 4-hour trek to Ljótipollur crater lake, known in English as "Ugly Puddle".
+Finally, hikers have the option of taking a 4-hour trek to Ljótipollur crater lake, known in English as "Ugly Puddle."
 Don’t let the name put you off, however, as this hike comprehensively demonstrates the staggering diversity of Landmannalaugar’s landscape.
-The name is a disservice to the ‘puddle’ itself; this deep, beautiful, trout-filled lake is surrounded on all sides by sloping red embankments, a stark contrast to dark gravel that surrounds it.
+The name is a disservice to the ‘puddle’ itself; this deep, beautiful, trout-filled lake is surrounded by sloping red embankments, a stark contrast to the dark gravel that surrounds it.

-On Laugavegurinn you won't find any souvenir stores, bars and cafes, clothing outlets or galleries, only spectacular scenery.
-This could confuse guests to the island; the truly unfortunate ones, the ones who trust their SatNav unreservedly, might find themselves driving off toward the Central Highlands when, in fact, they should be travelling to an inner-city hotel.
+On Laugavegurinn, you won't find any souvenir stores, bars, and cafes, clothing outlets, or galleries, only spectacular scenery.
+This naming could confuse guests to the island; the ones who trust their SatNav unreservedly might find themselves driving off toward the Central Highlands when, in fact, they should be traveling to an inner-city hotel.

-If 55 km isn't long enough for you, and you still thirst for more, then you can extend the hike by one more day by adding the trail Fimmvörðuháls, a particularly picturesque area between Eyjafjallajökull and Mýrdalsjökull glaciers.
-The route begins from Þórsmörk, continuing for 22 km (14 miles) past countless waterfalls, ice sheets and volcanic fissures to Skógar.
+If 55 km isn't long enough for you, and you still thirst for more, then you can extend the hike by one more day by adding the trail Fimmvörðuháls.
+It's an incredibly picturesque area between Eyjafjallajökull and Mýrdalsjökull glaciers.
+The route begins from Þórsmörk, continuing for 22 km (14 miles) past countless waterfalls, ice sheets, and volcanic fissures to Skógar.

 If you are only planning on hiking Fimmvörðuháls, but not Laugavegurinn, then it is more common to start at Skógar and end in Þórsmörk.
 The entire hike takes around 10-12 hours, and some people decide to do it over two days, spending one night in a cabin along the way.

-Hikers through Fimmvörðuháls will climb up to 1,000 metres (3,300 ft) in order to navigate their way to the trail's end.
+Hikers through Fimmvörðuháls will climb up to 1,000 meters (3,300 ft) to navigate their way to the trail's end.

 Photo from Wikimedia, Creative Commons, photo by Mickaël Delcey

-Hornstrandir Nature Reserve, in the Westfjords, is one of the most isolated regions in the country, famous for its towering bird cliffs, complete lack of development and the inquisitive population of Arctic Foxes.
+Hornstrandir Nature Reserve, in the Westfjords, is one of the most isolated regions in the country, famous for its towering bird cliffs, complete lack of development, and the curious population of Arctic Foxes.